-Looking back over the last 10 years of trends and movements in K-12 education, we have seen a rise in new technologies like Artificial Intelligence, Augmented Reality, Coding, Robotics and Makerspaces; with a heavy emphasis on building student agency with tech skills.
+Looking back over the last ten years of trends and movements in K-12 Education, we have seen a rise in new technologies like Artificial Intelligence, Augmented Reality, Coding, Robotics, and Makerspaces, with a heavy emphasis on building student agency with tech skills.

-However, the trend that has evolved over the last 10 years which may be the most important of all doesn’t even involve tech.
-It is Social Emotional learning, empathy and what many call “soft skills development”.
-You may have even seen a shift to social emotional thinking in your own schools with mindfulness programs, empathy building projects or school-wide behavior management programs that focus on restorative practices.
+However, the trend that has evolved over the last ten years doesn’t even involve tech.
+Instead, it is Social-Emotional learning, empathy, and what many call “soft skills development.”
+You may have even seen a shift to social-emotional thinking in your schools with mindfulness programs, empathy-building projects, or school-wide behavior management programs that focus on restorative practices.

-We at BSD believe in developing social emotional capacity as well and feel that social emotional learning should fit together with any skill development.
-This is why we have designed all of our curriculum around our philosophy of CARE.
+We at BSD believe in developing social-emotional capacity and feel that social-emotional learning should fit together with any skill development.
+Therefore, our team has designed all of our curriculum around our philosophy of CARE.
 We want to grow students to be:

 Curious – always seeking to learn new things.